esther119/Scheduler-Of-A-Day/README.md

 The scheduler is able to
 - consider a task when its task is fixed: class time
 - allow multi-tasking: go to class while texting friends
-- order the tasks with given the dependencies: brush my teeth before going to bed
+- put tasks in order given the dependencies: brush my teeth before going to bed
 - make priorities based on happiness score: do the task I don't like the most

 Time: Spring 2021